drsganesh/zbuf/README.md

 # ZBUF
 Simple binary data transfer protocol to send strictly typed data. <br>
-Built mainly for transferring ordered typed data from JS to other languages. <br>
+Built mainly for transferring typed data from JS to other languages. <br>
 Initial versions will focus on JS and Go. <br>
 Uses Little Endian. <br>
-Mostly zero copy. <br>
+Mostly zero copy deserialization. <br>
-Supports streaming<br>
+Supports streaming.
+Data can be written from different functions.<br>
 Rows are supported as well as schema maps. <br>
 May not support complex nested objects|Maps. <br>